 (2) A person who, being a dealer in goods other than liquor, gives away or delivers any liquor to a customer for other goods, or under pretence of a person being a customer for other goods, or under any pretence whatever, is deemed to have sold the liquor given away or delivered.

-164. Offences by bodies corporate and partnerships
+164. Bodies corporate and partnerships, offences by

 (1) Where an offence under this Act is found to have been committed by a body corporate, then —